 }

-JUNO_STATUS_T Juno_MemoryBlkInit(JUNO_MEMORY_BLOCK_T *ptMemBlk, void *pvMemory, JUNO_MEMORY_BLOCK_METADATA_T *pvMetadata, size_t zTypeSize, size_t zLength, JUNO_FAILURE_HANDLER_T pfcnFailureHandler, JUNO_USER_DATA_T *pvUserData)
+JUNO_STATUS_T JunoMemory_BlockApi(JUNO_MEMORY_ALLOC_T *ptJunoMemory, void *pvMemory, JUNO_MEMORY_BLOCK_METADATA_T *ptMetadata, size_t zTypeSize, size_t zLength, JUNO_FAILURE_HANDLER_T pfcnFailureHandler, JUNO_USER_DATA_T *pvFailureUserData)

 Initializes a memory block for allocation.
 Sets up a memory block with an associated free stack for m...